 She viewed such a proposal as potentially draining his executive powers against the calendar of House and Senate election cycles.

-She was less successful in her opposition to the Christmas Day 1921 commuting of socialist Eugene Debs, who had been imprisoned for ten years in April of 1919 upon being sentenced for treason when he encouraged young men to resist the government draft for military service during World War I.
+She was less successful in her opposition to the Christmas Day 1921 commuting of socialist Eugene Debs, who had been imprisoned in April of 1919 upon being sentenced for ten years on charges of treason when he encouraged young men to resist the government draft for military service during World War I.

 Although President Harding had allowed the First Lady to chose which prisoners in federal penitentiaries would receive pardons and commutations, she was adamant in making her case against Debs.